container-storage-interface/spec/spec.md

       VOLUME_ACCESSIBILITY_CONSTRAINTS = 2;

       // GROUP_CONTROLLER_SERVICE indicates that the Plugin provides
-      // RPCs for the GroupControllerService.
-Plugins MAY provide this
+      // RPCs for operating on groups of volumes.
+Plugins MAY provide
-      // capability.
+      // this capability.
       // The presence of this capability determines whether the CO will
-      // attempt to invoke the REQUIRED GroupControllerService RPCs, as
+      // attempt to invoke the REQUIRED GroupController service RPCs, as
       // well as specific RPCs as indicated by
       // GroupControllerGetCapabilities.
       GROUP_CONTROLLER_SERVICE = 3;